Contents

 How Can a San Antonio DWI Attorney Help Defend Your Case?

 Upon an arrest for DWI in San Antonio, your license may be revoked.
 Following your arrest, you will only have 15 days from the date of the offense to request a hearing with the Department of Motor Vehicles.
 During your hearing, the Texas Department of Public Safety will need to prove its case against you.
-Attorney Sophia Martinez can speak on your behalf at this hearing to help you preserve your driving privileges.
+Former Assistant District Attorney Sophia Martinez can speak on your behalf at this hearing to help you preserve your driving privileges.

 Due to Texas’s implied consent laws, drivers could face penalties for refusing to submit to a breath or blood test during a traffic stop.
 Depending on the circumstances surrounding your case, Sophia may be able to challenge the test results and/or methods police used to administer your sobriety test.

-Contact an Experienced San Antonio DWI Attorney Today for Help with Your Defense
+Contact an Experienced San Antonio DWI Attorney Today for Help With Your Defense

 A DWI can thrust you into a complex criminal procedure that you may not know how to handle, particularly if it is your first offense.
 When you’re facing a charge for DWI in San Antonio, Texas, you need a knowledgeable and dedicated DWI lawyer in San Antonio, TX to answer any questions you may have and build an effective defense for your case.